 Stage 3: Critical Feedback from Others

 To get a broader perspective of your gaps, connect with people who can provide observable feedback on how you are perceived.
 You can collect that information from close friends, manager or colleagues.
 Since you are looking for a balanced view, select your audience carefully as the feedback can also undermine your confidence and ability to overcome the gaps.

 Be prepared to adjust your attitudes and behaviours so that they are closely aligned with your brand.
 Take notice of your effect on yourself and others, and keep that feedback loop open.

-Coming next – the second type of Blind Spots: Mental Blind Spots.
+Coming next – the second type of Blind Spots: Invisible Blind Spots.